Dangool/Dangool/README.md

-- 👋 Hi, I’m @Dangool
+- 👋 Hi, I’m @Dangol
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development, UI/UX design, Product design.
-- 🌱 I’m currently learning Angular and PHP
+- 🌱 I’m Skilled in .js,PhP, Angular, SQL and Adobe premiere suite and Figma prototyping.
 - 💞️ I’m looking to collaborate on web development and other helpful codding activities
-- 📫 How to reach me email via rajabrashid6074@gmail.com
+- 📫 How to reach me email via rajabdangol@gmail.com

 <!---
 Dangool/Dangool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.